 Go to: Graze

 Warm and slathered with cream cheese frosting, State of Grace’s sticky-sweet cinnamon rolls lure fans from all around Houston.
 Follow them up with Chef Ford Fry’s flaky ham biscuits with prosciutto-peach jam or Southern-inspired takes on locally sourced seafood.
-Choices include shrimp and grits and a crab omelet with shishito peppers and bearnaise.
+Choices include shrimp and grits and the Crawfish Benedict with bacon and crawfish étouffée, cornbread, poached eggs and Creole hollandaise.
 There are also plenty of local Gulf oysters to round out a Hill Country feast.

 Go to: State of Grace